HMS Conqueror (S48): Falklands War

 After the war, Conqueror returned to Faslane, flying a Jolly Roger, a customary act of Royal Navy submarines after a kill.
-The flag, now in the Royal Navy Submarine Museum, featured an atom for Conqueror being the only nuclear submarine with a kill, crossed torpedoes for the type of weapon used, a dagger indicating a cloak-and-dagger operation, and the outline of a cruiser for what kind of ship was sunk.
+The flag, now in the Royal Navy Submarine Museum at Gosport, featured an atom for Conqueror being the only nuclear submarine with a kill, crossed torpedoes for the type of weapon used, a dagger indicating a cloak-and-dagger operation, and the outline of a cruiser for what kind of ship was sunk.
 When asked about the incident later, Commander Wreford-Brown responded, "The Royal Navy spent thirteen years preparing me for such an occasion.
 It would have been regarded as extremely dreary if I had fouled it up".

 Operation Barmaid

 Later in 1982, Conqueror completed a raid to acquire a Soviet passive towed sonar array from its Polish-flagged towing vessel.
 The operation, a joint mission between British and American forces, was conducted on the boundary of Soviet territorial waters.
 Conqueror used cutters affixed to her bow to shear through the 3 in thick wire before silently returning to her base on the Clyde.